GustonMari/ft_matrix/README.md

 case of finite-dimensional vectors and matrices, with an emphasis on 2D and 3D, which can easily be visualized.

-If the mathematical operation is nonsensical (ie, summing a vector and a scalar, or vectors of different sizes), the result is undefined.
+If the mathematical operation is nonsensical (ie, sumcustom_ming a vector and a scalar, or vectors of different sizes), the result is undefined.
 ### Should i put an exception or nothing ?

 ### TODO: